microsoft/fluentui-blazor/README.md

 ### Tempory workaround for MAUI/WPF/Windows Forms issues
 Currently when using the WebView to run Blazor (so all Hybrid variants) the web-components script is not imported automatically (see [#404](https://github.com/microsoft/fluentui-blazor/issues/404).
-There is also an isue with loading the custom event handlers that are being configured by the web-components script.
-Until these are fixed on the WebView side, there is a workaround available, namely to intercept '_framework/blazor.modules.json' and provide proper JS initializers file (created by build).
+There is also an issue with loading the custom event handlers that are being configured by the web-components script.
+Until these are fixed on the WebView side, there is a workaround available, namely to intercept `'_framework/blazor.modules.json'` and provide proper JS initializers file (created by build).
 The needed	`initializersLoader.webview.js` has been added to the library and needs to be included with a script tag **before** the `_framework/blazor.webview.js` script tag:

 ```xml
 <script app-name="{NAME OF YOUR APP}" src="./_content/Microsoft.Fast.Components.FluentUI/js/initializersLoader.webview.js"></script>